Antipope John XXIII

-Baldassarre Cossa (c.
-1370 – 22 December 1419) was Pisan antipope John XXIII (1410–1415) during the Western Schism.
-The Catholic Church regards him as an antipope, as he opposed Pope Gregory XII whom the Catholic Church now recognizes as the rightful successor of Saint Peter.
-He was also an opponent of Antipope Benedict XIII, who was recognized by the French clergy and monarchy as the legitimate Pontiff.
+Baldassarre Cossa (died 22 December 1419) was Pisan antipope as John XXIII (1410–1415) during the Western Schism.
+The Catholic Church today regards him as an antipope in opposition to Pope Gregory XII, whom it recognizes as the rightful successor of Saint Peter.
+John XXIII was also an opponent of Benedict XIII, who was recognized by the French clergy and monarchy as the legitimate pope.

+Historically, the Annuario Pontificio recognized John XXIII the legitimate successor of Saint Peter.
+However, the Western Schism was reinterpreted in 1958 when Pope John XXIII chose to reuse the ordinal XXIII, which is now reflected in modern editions of the Annuario Pontificio.
+John XXIII is now considered to be an antipope and Gregory XII's reign is recognized to have extended until 1415.